Tips for Choosing a Primary Care Provider

-- Family Medicine (with or without Obstetrics) focuses on health care for individuals and families of all ages, including infants.
+- Family Medicine (with or without Obstetrics) focuses on health care for individuals and families of all ages.
+This includes routine and preventive care, treatment of acute and chronic illness, and coordination of your overall care.
 Some Family Medicine physicians also include Obstetrics (the care of women during pregnancy and childbirth).

 - Internal Medicine focuses on adult patients and the aging process.
 Internists generally see patients over 18 years old.
 They also frequently care for patients with multiple ongoing health conditions.
 They provide preventative care, age-related screenings and health guidance.

 - Pediatrics is a specialty which treats children from birth to their late teens.
 While pediatricians see healthy children for primary care, they also help children who have special or difficult health conditions.
 Pediatricians provide ongoing screenings, immunizations and preventative care throughout childhood.

 Dr. Vogt and Dr. Pogorelova suggest the following tips to get you started:

 - Establish Your Priorities — Decide what's most important to you.
 Do you want details or do you prefer a simple recommendation?
 Do you care if your doctor is a man or a woman?
 More experienced or on the cutting edge of new treatments and technologies?
 Always on time or always willing to take as much time as necessary?

 - Get Recommendations — Talk to your family and friends to find out who they would recommend.
 If they love their doctor, find out why.
 Do their reasons match the priorities you've established?